cell migration & angiogenesis

 moving cells, building vessels

-beyond actin sequestration, TB-500 drives migration through the ILK / PINCH / parvin complex, which triggers Akt phosphorylation and directional movement.
+Beyond actin sequestration, TB-500 drives migration through the ILK / PINCH / parvin complex, which triggers Akt phosphorylation and directional movement -- scratch assays in keratinocytes and endothelial cells show 30-50% faster wound closure with TB-500 treatment, driven by this focal-adhesion signaling cascade.

 the four-step migration cycle